Top 5 Tax Tips For Business And eCom Owners Making More Than 500K A Year

 - Occasional tickets to sporting or music events

 Anything considered a de minimis benefit (too trivial or minor to merit consideration) carries no tax burden.
-Ask your tax professional how additional benefits, like tuition assistance or retirement planning services, can count as expenses during tax time without triggering additional payroll or income tax liability for you and your workers.
+Ask your tax professional how additional benefits, like tuition assistance or retirement planning services, can count as expenses during tax time without triggering other payroll or income tax liability for you and your workers.

 Sales Tax Threshold

-A question we get often at the firm is what is nexus?
+A question we often get at the firm is, what is Nexus?
 What does it mean?

 - Office, store or other location in a state